-The Company's Continuous Disclosure and Market Communication Policy provides the framework for dealing with market sensitive information and seeks to ensure that the Company complies with is regulatory obligations.
+The Company's Continuous Disclosure and Market Communication Policy provides the framework for dealing with market sensitive information and seeks to ensure that the Company complies with its regulatory obligations.

-Subject to any matters reserved for Board approval, the Chairman, Chief Executive Officer and Company Secretary are responsible for managing the Company's compliance with its disclosure obligations and for determining whether an announcement is released to the ASX, and approving he form of the announcement.
+Subject to any matters reserved for Board approval, the Chairman, CEO and Company Secretary are responsible for managing the Company's compliance with its disclosure obligations and for determining whether an announcement is released to the ASX and approving the form of the announcement.